dhruv-atwork/writeups/THM/Nmap-writeup.md

 * There was confusion between TCP Syn Scan and ICMP Scan as both their switches were similar (-sS and -sn) even though both of the scans are very different.

 * The Target machine was not showing Open ports as specified in the documentation given my TryHackMe, but the conclusion was it was showing Open|Filtered.
+This shows on modern systems, the fundamental scans are bypassed.
+But we can still Monitor the flags using BurpSuite.

 * Initially, my mindset revolved around Nmap --> Attack Tool.
 The room cleared the use case of Nmap is not attack, it's Reconnaissance.